dylanlott/wolverinejs/README.md

 # WolverineJS

-> A realtime socket based Mongo ODM
+> A realtime event-based  Mongo ODM with Socket.io support out of the box.

 # Basic API